 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of MIT, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At MIT, approximately 16% of students took out student loans averaging $7,530 a year.
-That adds up to $30,120 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At MIT, approximately 11% of students took out student loans averaging $8,754 a year.
+That adds up to $35,016 over four years for those students.

 The student loan default rate at MIT is 0.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do MIT Graduates Make?students who graduate with a bachelor's degree from MIT make about $104,700 a year during their first few years of employment after graduation.
-This is good news for future MIT graduates since it is 163% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do MIT Graduates Make?bachelor's degree recipients from MIT make around $104,700 per year during the early years of their employment.
+That's great news for MIT students since it is 163% more than the average college graduate's salary of $39,802 per year.